 Allowing plenty of time for the walk made it a lot easier and reduced the stress.
 I had allowed 3 months to do it but finished in 2.
-I was able to do short days when the weather was bad or I felt tired, and I never felt I was behind schedule.
-I was also did a lot higher mileage when I felt like it, which wouldn’t have been possible if I was walking to a plan.
+I was able to do short days when the weather was bad or I felt tired, and this way I never felt I was behind schedule.
+I also did a lot higher mileage when I felt like it, which wouldn’t have been possible if I was walking to a plan.
 I don’t think I would have completed it if I had planned it any more than I did.

 Speed of the walk and wild camping.

 I hadn’t plan on walking it so fast.

 This speed was helped by wild camping because I could stop as and when it suited me.
 Each day I just walked as far as I felt comfortable.